yycorcino/distributed-system-for-movie-recommendations/README.md

     python3 create_usr_data.py
     ```
     _Edit variable "user_genre_preferences" for custom user movie list._

+### How to Run Our System

+1. Create a dataproc cluster.
+2. Create a bucket and upload [required files](#creating-gcp-bucket).
+3. Start cluster and navigate to the google cloud shell.
+4. Run the [script](#usage) and pass the argument of the user ID.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### How to run our system

-1. Create dataproc cluster.
-2. Create a bucket and upload files.
-3. Start cluster and navigate to the ssh terminal located in VM Instances tab.
-4. Run the script and enter user ID.